Jonas and Marge have been married for 17 years.

 He floundered around for a while, periodically going to this or that massage parlor, although his heart wasn’t in it quite as much as before.
 Eventually he came to see me, days before the COVID lockdown of 2021.

-“My wife won’t have sex with me, and I can’t stop seeing prostitutes,” he said at our first meeting.
+“My wife won’t have sex with me, and I can’t stop seeing various kinds of women,” he said at our first meeting.
 As it happened, it was the only time we met in person.
 “I’ve tried therapy, SA, a self-help book, and will power—not to mention reasoning with my wife—but nothing works,” he said.
 “You’re supposed to be the best.
 What can you do for me?
 And how long will it take?
 And why are you so expensive, anyway?
 By the way, I’ll probably be late for some of our sessions, I’m very busy.”

 He was already showing me how he thinks about relationships: let’s get this project moving, and here’s how it’s going to be.
 I sat there thinking, ‘I’m minding my own business, and he walks in here demanding to know what I can do for him, and telling me his terms.
 No wonder his wife doesn’t want to have sex with him.’